The Curling Number Conjecture: The curling number conjecture

-The {\em curling number conjecture} is that if one starts with any initial sequence $S$, and extends it by repeatedly appending the curling number of the current sequence, the sequence will eventually reach $1$.
-In other words, if $S_0 = S$ is any finite nonempty sequence of integers, and we define \beql{Eq1} S_{n+1} = S_n ~ k(S_n) \mbox{~~for~} n \ge 0 \,, \eeq then the conjecture is that for some $m \ge 0$ we will have $k(S_m) = 1$.
+\begin{conj} The Curling Number Conjecture (\cite{GIJ}; also \cite{G4G7}, \cite{G4G8}).
+If one starts with any initial sequence of integers $S$, and extends it by repeatedly appending the curling number of the current sequence, the sequence will eventually reach $1$. \end{conj}

+In other words, if $S_0 = S$ is any finite nonempty sequence of integers, and we define \beql{Eq1} S_{m+1} := S_m ~ k(S_m) \mbox{~~for~} m \ge 0 \,, \eeq then the conjecture is that for some $t \ge 0$ we will have $k(S_t) = 1$.

 For example, suppose we start with $S_0 = 2\,3\,2\,3$.
 By taking $X = \emptyset$, $Y = 2\,3$, we have $S_0 = Y^2$, so $k(S_0) = 2$, and we get $S_1 = 2\,3\,2\,3\,2$.
 By taking $X = 2$, $Y = 3\,2$ we get $k(S_1) = 2$, $S_2 = 2\,3\,2\,3\,2\,2$.
 By taking $X = 2\,3\,2\,3$, $Y = 2$ we get $k(S_2) = 2$, $S_3 = 2\,3\,2\,3\,2\,2\,2$.
 Again taking $X = 2\,3\,2\,3$, $Y = 2$ we get $k(S_3) = 3$, $S_4 = 2\,3\,2\,3\,2\,2\,2\,3$.
 Now, unfortunately, it is impossible to write $S_4 = X\,Y^k$ with $k>1$, so $k(S_4) = 1$, $S_5 = 2\,3\,2\,3\,2\,2\,2\,3\,1$, and we have reached a $1$, as predicted by the conjecture.
 (If we continue the sequence from this point, it appears to join Gijswijt's sequence, discussed in Section~\ref{Sec3}.)